keeprefrigerated95/-minecraftAutoFarm/README.txt

 The script reads parameters from the text file autoFarmData, giving you the ability to customize the script to your farm layout.
 These are the following parameters:

-sections: A section consists off all the rows inbetween two rows of water.
+sections: A section consists off the rows inbetween two rows of water.
 In the diagram above there
 		  are two sections.
 passes: A pass is completed when your character harvests two rows.
-Divide the number of rows in each
+The variable is passes per section.
-		section by two to get the number of passes.
+		Divide the number of rows in a single section by two to get the number of passes.
 The number of rows in each section must be the same and must be divisible by 2.
-In the diagram, each section would need 2 passes.
+In the diagram, passes would be 2.
 rowLength: The length of each row.
 In the diagram above, this would be 10.
 All the rows must have the same
 		   length.
 stepTime: The time in milliseconds that it takes for your character to move one block